Juruena

 About Juruena

-Juruena National Park protects approximately 1.96 million hectares of Amazon rainforest in Mato Grosso and Amazonas states, making it one of the largest national parks in Brazil and the world.
-Established in 2006, the park preserves the watershed of the upper Juruena River, a major tributary of the Tapajos-Amazon system.
-Located in the transition zone between the Amazon forest and the Cerrado savanna, the park protects a mosaic of forest types and supports exceptional biodiversity at the interface of two of South America's major biomes.
+Juruena National Park protects approximately 1.96 million hectares of Amazon rainforest in Mato Grosso and Amazonas states, making it the third largest national park in Brazil.
+[1] Established in 2006, the park preserves the watershed of the upper Juruena River, a tributary of the Tapajós River system.
+[1] Located in the transition zone between the Amazon forest and the Cerrado savanna, the park protects a mosaic of forest types and supports exceptional biodiversity at the interface of two of South America's major biomes.
+It is managed by ICMBio and forms part of an ecological corridor designed to contain agricultural expansion into the central Amazon.

 Wildlife Ecosystems

 Juruena's vast forests harbor the full assemblage of Amazonian megafauna including jaguar, puma, giant otter, tapir, and white-lipped peccary herds.
-The park supports at least 10 primate species, including spider monkeys and howler monkeys.
-The avifauna is estimated at over 500 species, including harpy eagle, razor-billed curassow, and numerous parrots and toucans.
+[1] The park supports at least 10 primate species, including spider monkeys and howler monkeys.
+The avifauna includes harpy eagle, razor-billed curassow, and numerous parrots and toucans.
 The rivers support diverse fish communities including giant catfish, peacock bass, and arapaima.
 Giant armadillos, one of the most elusive mammals in the Amazon, have been documented in the park.
 The transition zone between biomes enhances species diversity.

 Flora Ecosystems